 Practice area/industry focus: Intellectual Property, Litigation and Dispute Resolution

-Career highlights: Pravin Anand, managing partner of Anand and Anand, completed his law studies in New Delhi in 1979 and has practised as an IP lawyer since then.
+Career highlights: Pravin Anand, Managing Partner of Anand and Anand, completed his law studies in New Delhi in 1979 and has practiced as an IP lawyer since then.

-He has been counsel in several landmark IP cases, including those involving the first Anton Piller order (HMV); first Mareva injunction order (Philips); first Norwich Pharmacal order (Hollywood Cigarettes); moral rights of artists (Amarnath Sehgal); first order under the Hague Convention (Astra Zeneca); and several significant cases for pharmaceutical clients such as Merck, Novartis, Pfizer and Roche.
-He received the National Innovation Foundation Award from the Indian government in recognition of pro bono work for rural innovators at the grassroots.
+He has been a counsel in several landmark IP cases, including those involving the first Anton Piller order (HMV); First Mareva injunction order (Philips); India's first SEP litigation in a DVD player technology matter (Philips), Pre suit mediation Litigation involving Nokia, First Norwich Pharmacal order (Hollywood Cigarettes) Moral rights of artists (Amarnath Sehgal) First order under the Hague Convention (Astra Zeneca) and several significant cases for pharmaceutical clients such as Monsanto, Merck, Novartis, Pfizer and Roche; apart from many others.
+He has received the National Innovation Foundation Award from the Indian government in recognition of pro bono work for rural innovators at the grassroots.

-Mr Anand is coauthor of the two volumes of Halsbury's Laws of India on intellectual property and author of the India chapter in Copyright Throughout the World.
-He also serves on the editorial board of several international IP journals – including many leading journals on IP jurisprudence – and international legal magazines such as CTLR, PLC – Life Sciences, Asia IP, The Patent Lawyer, Who's Who Legal – Patents and Lexis Nexis Asia IP Guide.
+Pravin Anand is coauthor of Halsbury's Laws of India on Intellectual Property and is the author of many prestigious India chapters pertaining to Patents, Copyright, Media, Telecommunications, Trade Secrets and other practice areas i.e. Copyright Throughout the World, Trade Secrets throughout the world, Global Patent Litigation Guide by Michael Elmer, Bloomberg BNA's Global Patent Litigation Guide, Media Law International, Bird and Bird- International Intellectual property Litigation, Getting the Deal Through- Copyrights and many others.
+He also serves on the editorial board of several international IP journals – including many leading journals on IP jurisprudence – and international legal magazines such as CTLR, PLC – Life Sciences, Asia IP, The Patent Lawyer etc.

-He has spoken extensively at various forums, including the World Intellectual Property Organisation, International Association for the Protection of Intellectual Property (AIPPI), International Trademark Association, Licensing Executives Society, International Bar Association, LAW ASIA and the UN Conference on Least Developed Countries in the Digital World.
+He is a regular speaker at various prestigious forums, including the World Intellectual Property Organisation (WIPO), World Intellectual Property Forum, MIP- International Patent Forum, Global IP Convention(GIPC), International Association for the Protection of Intellectual Property (AIPPI), International Trademark Association, Licensing Executives Society, International Bar Association; to name a few.

 - First Indian Legal Practitioner to receive the 'AIPPI Award of Merit'